mathiassol/VoxelEnigen/README.md

 mingw32-make
 ````

-in many cases you will nead to have the openGL support libs in your build folder, because sometimes adding /bin to path is not enough. in that case just copy the .dll files from /bin to /build.
+in many cases you will need to have the openGL support libs in your build folder, because sometimes adding /bin to path is not enough.
+In that case copy the .dll files from /bin to /build.
 The files you need to copy are glew32.dll, glfw3.dll, and opengl32.dll